mplutka/tm-bt-led/README.md

 1. Thrustmaster BT LED ;-) (I won't guarantee that it works on your PC, so keep this in mind when buying one extra for this!)

-2. Compatible game (F1 2019 or Assetto Corsa).
+2. Compatible game (F1 2019 or Assetto Corsa/Comp).
 F1 2018/20 might work too.
 Others might follow.

 3. Windows 10 19042 or higher (might work on other but not tested)